fmalmeida/easy_circos/docs/manual.rst

 A useful script that allows you to filter a GFF file and create a "circos tiles file" with desired inputs.
 Eg. ``plot_circos --gff2tiles CDS arcA red ecoli_k12.gff``.

-This command will get each line where the feature (3rd column) is a CDS and that has the "acrA" (in the complete line) pattern to write the "circos tiles file" giving these features a "red" color option.
+The example command will get each line where the feature (3rd column) is a CDS, that has the "acrA" (in the complete line) pattern to write the "circos tiles file" giving these features a "red" color option.

 .. tip::